Select Page

 .

 The Core Math (Cardinal to Ordinal): QAE Engine focuses on structural reality.
 It deterministically transposes cardinal measurements into Ordinal Geometry using five symmetric 20% Q-Bands: Weak | Moderate | Median | Strong | Peak.
-The QAE Engine creates time-indexed geometry where each of the Q-Bands is tested against various fixed timeframes to create the Q-Band Counts rendered in the final charts and tables.
+The system creates time-indexed geometry where each of the Q-Bands is tested against various fixed timeframes to create the Q-Band Counts rendered in the final charts and tables.

 The M2 Metric Reshaper Pipeline: To measure the proportional violence of transitions, the M2 raw metrics are transformed using the formula: (Current State - Prior State) / Prior State.
 As shown in the Reaction Lens Classification map, this formula creates a bipolar value encoding both magnitude and direction.
 The engine then normalizes these values to all be positive values, ensuring the system ranks pure Proportional Violenceβ€”treating a massive crash and a massive spike as identical "force" for quantile placement.